jake-knerr/jakes-dictionary/README.md

 choosing an easy solution now that will cost reworking time later.

 If technical debt is not paid, it can accumulate interest, meaning even more work in the future to fix.

+#### Telemetry

+the gathering and transmission of application performance data to remote servers for analysis.

 #### Temporal Dead Zone, TDZ